MarcoMadera/Blog/README.md

 npm run dev
 ```

-For the project to work properly a `.env.local` file similar to [`.env.example`](https://github.com/MarcoMadera/Blog/blob/master/.env.example) is required
+For the project to work properly a `.env.local` file similar to [`.env.example`](https://github.com/MarcoMadera/Blog/blob/master/.env.example) is required.

 ## **Want to Contribute?**